 Fakfak is located in West Papua, Indonesia.
 The regency is overwhelmed with challenging mountainous geographical conditions, poorly maintained roads and its remote location has curtailed the penetration of modern electricity services to its almost 69,000 inhabitants.
 For years, Fakfak’s rolling power blackouts were part of the daily routine for locals and consequentially adapted their lifestyles to a consistent lack of power.
 The entire region has remained reliant on a traditional agrarian way of life.
 Previously, the region depended on power plants from neighbouring regions, but this method proved ineffective in supplying consistent and dependable electricity.
-In 2010, MTU Onsite Energy installed six 12V Series 1600 engines capable of producing 634 kW each at 50 Hz and since then have been running on a 24/7 basis to sustain Fakfak’s 2.4MWh peak demand.
+In 2010, mtu installed six 12V Series 1600 engines capable of producing 634 kW each at 50 Hz and since then have been running on a 24/7 basis to sustain Fakfak’s 2.4MWh peak demand.

 Transforming Lives for Fakfak Villagers